-- (1) The section modulus of unstayed posts at the base is not to be less than the value obtained according to (A) through (C) below depending upon the arrangement of derrick booms. - (A) When a derrick boom is fitted on either of forward or aftward side of the post, the section modulus is to be the value obtained from the following formula:
+- The section modulus of unstayed posts at the base is not to be less than the value obtained according to (A) through (C) below depending upon the arrangement of derrick booms.
+When a derrick beam is fitted on either of forward or aftward side of the post, the continue of the post. - (A) When a derrick boom is fitted on either of forward or aftward side of the post, the section modulus is to be the value obtained from the following formula:

-$$C_1 C_2 \rho W$$ (cm3)
+$C_1 C_2 \rho W \quad (\mathrm{cm}^3)$

-W: Safe working load (t)
+W : Safe working load (t)

-: Slewing radius at the allowable minimum angle (m)

-C_1 and C_2 : Coefficients obtained from Table 9.2.8.
+- ρ : Slewing radius at the allowable minimum angle (m) - C_1 and C_2 : Coefficients obtained from Table 9.2.8.
 For intermediate values of W, the coefficients C_1 and C_2 are to be obtained by interpolation.